nucypher/taco-web/website/docs/Revocation.md

     }
   }
 ```
-The condition we have defined calls the `isRevoked` function of the smart contract and passes the users address.
+The condition we have defined calls the `isRevoked` function of the smart contract and passes the user's address.
 If the call returns `false` (**not** revoked, ie granted), then decryption will occur.
 If the call returns `true` (**is** revoked), then decryption will fail.